angeldev96/angeldev96/README.md

 <br/>

-- I'm a music lover, I listen Soft/Hard/Indie Rock, my favorite bands are The Strokes, Tame Impala, Cage the Elephant and Arctic Monkeys.
+- I'm a music lover, my music tastes are Soft/Hard/Indie Rock, the bands that I listen the most are The Strokes, Tame Impala, Cage the Elephant and Arctic Monkeys.